oslabs-beta/ad3lie/README.md

 ## Download D3ACT Application

-Download the applciation [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
+Begin by downloading the app [here](https://www.youtube.com/watch?v=dQw4w9WgXcQ).
 (CHANGE THIS LINK)

 After opening the app, choose which graph to create.

 * GIF of selecting which graph to create and going back to home button and choosing another graph

-Input the required fields and adjust the graph based on the input fields.
+Input the required fields - such as Data, X-Axis, and Y-Axis - and adjust the graph based on the inputs given

 * GIF of modifying the graph

-If you decide to chose another graph, simply click on the home button and choose another graph.
-All of your input data will be saved for the duration of the application's life.
+If you decide to chose another graph, simply click on the home button and choose another graph from the home page.
+All of your input data will be saved for the duration of the application's life span.

 * GIF of going back and choosing another graph